WebAssembly/component-model/design/mvp/Binary.md

   to match the preceding `sort`.
 * (The `0x00` immediate of `case` may be reinterpreted in the future as the `none` case of an optional immediate.)
+* 🔧 for fixed-sized lists the length of the list must be larger than 0 to pass validation.

 ## Canonical Definitions